 Remember Oreo cookies?
 Everybody used to have their particular way of eating them.
 Did you just bite into them or did you take off the top cookie and ate the filling first?

 I've been wanting to make low carb oreos for a while.
-The main reason is that I can't get Oreos out of my head because my son regularly buys a pack for himself.
+Mainly, because my son regularly buys a pack of original oreos for himself.
 And then they sit in the kitchen cupboard and tempt us all with their presence.

 The best way to deal with cookie cravings?
 Bake your own.

 For my keto oreo recipe, I decided on a simple almond flour based chocolate cookie filled with a sugar free buttercream frosting.

 They turned out so well that I think you could mistake them for the real deal!